Birdie & Jude

 Women's Fiction and Historical Fiction, This novel is my best seller.
 It's set on Galveston Island.
 Here's a quote from a review by Publisher's Weekly: "Moore brings depth and emotional punch to this utterly absorbing story of magically entwined lives."
 (BookLife) Publisher's Weekly

 And the Day Came

-Historical fiction set on the Lamar peninsula on the coast of Texas is now available.
-A family saga based on true events.
-I look forward to introducing readers to some of the real life characters from my hometown.
-This is the true story of Doris Marie Linney Moore, threaded with fiction to try to explain the heart of the story she never discovered.
+A saga in historical fiction set on the Lamar peninsula on the coast of Texas is inspired by true events.
+This is the true story of Doris Marie Linney Moore, threaded with fiction.
 Two girls, come of age and have a chance meeting.
 Both long to know the truth about their fathers.
 In seeking the truth, the men in their lives attempt to protect them, denying them an opportunity they discover in old age.

 The Bright Shawl

 A gripping family story of tragic loss, forgiveness, secrets and resilience set in rural Texas.
 Opal's Story is delivered in delicious bites with rich characters.
 A murder/suicide in 1948 rocks a small west Texas town and leaves a young widow with a new baby questioning her judgement.

 Meet Bessie Black and Lucy, two characters you're not likely to forget.
 Lucy is like us all and Bessie, well, Bessie is not like anyone you've ever met.

 Meg's friends and family continue to grow.
 She's not always the main character, but everyone agrees, she's a character.
 It was great fun to spin stories around the people Meg grew close to in the first set of cozy mysteries.
 Even Ross gets in on the action to solve the first mystery.

 Editorial Review: "Each installment is better than the last.
 I can't wait to see what happens when Meg . . ."